 Electric Hub Motor

-Electric hub motors have been around for a long time now, but they are still quite popular, particularly on budget ebikes like the Carrera Vengeance E.
+Electric hub motors have been around for a long time now, and they are still very popular, particularly on budget e-bikes like the Eleglide M1 Plus.

-Recent advances in motor and sensing technology have also made them popular on some high-end electric road bikes like the Ribble SLe.
-The M1 motor (pictured below) is part of the Mahle X35 ebikemotion system, and is found on some very expensive road bikes.
+Recent advances in motor and sensing technology have also made them popular on electric gravel bikes like the Ribble Gravel AL e .
+The M1 motor (pictured below) is part of the Mahle X35 ebikemotion system, and is found on some very expensive road and gravel e-bikes.

 The M1 motor produces around 40Nm of torque, which is low (by mid-drive standards) but the big appeal with this system is the low overall weight – The total system (including a hidden 250Wh battery) weighs just 3.6kg.
 The Carbon-framed Ribble Sle weighs in at just 11kg, which is about the same weight as a modern steel-framed road bike.